 WHAT IF I WANT TO START TRAINING MY PUPPY YOUNGER THAN 12 WEEKS OF AGE?

 You can train young puppies with plain kibble if you time it correctly and do it when they are hungry.
 An example would be to hold the puppy in your lap and have a family member across the kitchen.
 Each person should have some dry kibble ready to reward the puppy.
 Have your partner call the puppy and encourage the puppy in the direction of your family member.
 When the puppy arrives in the lap of the other family member, reward the puppy with a piece of kibble.
 Face the puppy back toward the other family member and repeat the exercise.
 The puppy will learn to “come” and he/she will be rewarded with a bit of food each time, encouraging the correct behavior.
 This is a fun exercise to do with children.

 WHAT TYPE OF FOOD SHOULD WE FEED OUR PUPPY?

-We use Kirkland Puppy from Costco.
-It is in a yellow bag and is the Costco brand.
+We use Nature’s Domain puppy food from Costco.
+It is in a turquoise blue bag.
 We encourage your puppy to stay on this food for at least the first month after he/she goes home.